What is a Content Calendar and Do You Need One?

-Content marketing is key to getting and sustaining the attention of your audience in an increasingly competitive digital space.
+Content calendar is key to getting and sustaining the attention of your audience in an increasingly competitive digital space.
 But posting content is quite a bit more involved than you might think.
 You have to first come up with content ideas that are relevant and valuable to your target audience.
 You’ve got to decide what types of content will be the most effective, assign the pieces to the various members of your team, and eventually, actually create and post the content.

 One of the biggest keys to a successful content marketing strategy is being consistent in your posting.
 But how can you do that when you’ve got a million other things on your mind?
 Invest some time into a helpful tool like a content calendar.
 But what exactly is a content calendar, and do you really need one?